 The Company records net deferred tax assets to the extent it believes these assets will more likely than not be realized.
 In making such determination, the Company considers all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax planning strategies and recent financial operations.
-In the event the Company determines that it would be able to realize deferred income tax assets in the future in excess of their net recorded amount, an adjustment to the valuation allowance would be recorded that would reduce the provision for income taxes.
+In the event the Company determines that it will be able to realize deferred income tax assets in the future in excess of their net recorded amount, an adjustment to the valuation allowance would be recorded that would reduce the provision for income taxes.

 Tax benefits related to uncertain tax positions taken or expected to be taken on a tax return are recorded when such benefits meet a more likely than not threshold.
 Otherwise, these tax benefits are recorded when a tax position has been effectively settled, which means that the statute of limitation has expired or the appropriate taxing authority has completed their examination even though the statute of limitations remains open.
-The

-Company recognizes interest and penalties related to unrecognized tax benefits within the income tax expense line in the accompanying consolidated statements of income.
-Accrued interest and penalties are included within the related tax liability line in the consolidated balance sheet.
+The Company recognizes interest and penalties related to unrecognized tax benefits within the income tax expense line in the accompanying consolidated statements of income.
+Accrued interest and penalties are included within the related tax liability line in the consolidated balance sheets.

 FOREIGN CURRENCIES: Certain of the Company's sales and intercompany transactions are denominated in foreign currencies.
 These transactions are translated to the functional currency at the exchange rate on the transaction date.
 Accounts receivable and intercompany balances in foreign currencies at year end are translated at the effective exchange rate on the balance sheet date.
 Gains and losses resulting from foreign exchange transactions are included in other income.
-The Company recorded net foreign exchange losses of \$400,000 and \$1.4 million for the years ended December 31, 2010 and 2009, respectively, and a net foreign exchange gain of \$700,000 for the year ended December 31, 2008.
+The Company recorded net foreign exchange losses of \$430,000, \$400,000 and \$1.4 million for the years ended December 31, 2011, 2010 and 2009, respectively.